Bunn-O-Matic Corporation

 Bunn-O-Matic Corporation is an American manufacturer of dispensed beverage equipment (including coffee and tea) headquartered in Springfield, Illinois, with a plant in Creston, Iowa.
 Currently, the corporation's products are sold under the BUNN and Bunn-O-Matic brands.
-The current president and CEO is Arthur H. Bunn.
+The current president and CEO is Brad Willis.

 Bunn is the American distributor of the Tiger Super Automatic Espresso Machine, made by Thermoplan AG.

 History

 The company was founded in 1957 by George R. Bunn, who designed his own versions of paper coffee filters, that had a flat bottom and fluted sides and pour-over drip coffee brewers.

 The company introduced its first automatic drip-brew coffee maker in 1963.
 The company introduced its first drip brewer for the home market in 1972.

 On June 26, 2020, a Bunn plant in Springfield, Illinois, became the scene of a workplace shooting in which an employee fatally shot three coworkers before fleeing and committing suicide at another location.
 The motive remains unclear, according to police.